zebbern/ReconX/README.md

 ---

 ## Showcase
-`Command Used`: python ReconX.py -u https://monolittenil.no | Use +ws if you want to include pictures of each site its crawled can also edit `config.yaml` to crawl deeper.
+`Command Used`: python ReconX.py -u https://monolittenil.no | Use `-ws` if you want to include pictures of each site its crawled can also edit `config.yaml` to crawl deeper.

 <img width="60%" src="https://github.com/user-attachments/assets/b929cf1c-6d77-443f-b8c6-5c7abdd66168">